What is a calico cat?

 Are calico cats chimeras?

-It is possible that a male calico is a chimera, meaning the cat carries two distinct genotypes.
+A male calico may be a chimera, meaning the cat carries two distinct genotypes.
 We know that identical twins occur when one fertilised egg splits and develops into two babies, who share almost identical genetic profiles.
-In chimera cats, two non-identical fertilised eggs merge into one during early development which results in a cat with two different cell lines in the one body.
+In chimera cats, two non-identical fertilised eggs merge into one during early development which results in a cat with two different cell lines in one body.

 Are calico cats expensive?